Exemplifi/api-search/README.md

 # Fayette County AI Search

 A modern, responsive search interface that provides intelligent search results for Fayette County government services.
-The application features real-time search with debounced API calls, keyboard navigation, and a clean, accessible user interface.
+The application features real-time search with debounced API calls, keyboard navigation, and a clean, accessible user interface with a magnifying glass icon.

 ## Features

-- **Real-time Search**: As-you-type search with 1-second debouncing
+- 🔍 **Real-time Search**: As-you-type search with 1-second debouncing
-- **Keyboard Navigation**: Use arrow keys to navigate results, Enter to select, Escape to close
+- ⌨️ **Keyboard Navigation**: Use arrow keys to navigate results, Enter to select, Escape to close
-- **Responsive Design**: Optimized for desktop, tablet, and mobile devices
+- 📱 **Responsive Design**: Optimized for desktop, tablet, and mobile devices
-- **Accessibility**: Full keyboard support and screen reader friendly
+- ♿ **Accessibility**: Full keyboard support and screen reader friendly
-- **Modern UI**: Clean, dark theme with smooth animations
+- 🎨 **Modern UI**: Clean, dark theme with smooth animations and search icon
-- **External Links**: Results open in new tabs for seamless browsing
+- 🔗 **External Links**: Results open in new tabs for seamless browsing

 ## How It Works